orca-zhang/cybertron/README.md

 # Cybertron

 Cybertron is a package in pure Go built upon [spaGO](https://github.com/nlpodyssey/spago) that provides Go developers with an easy interface to use NLP technologies, without needing other programming languages or complex frameworks.
-It's designed for using pre-trained Transformer models available on the [HuggingFace models repository](https://huggingface.co/models).
+It's designed for using pre-trained Transformer models available on the [HuggingFace models repository](https://huggingface.co/models) or [ModelScope models repository](https://modelscope.cn/models).

 The package is primarily aimed at running **inference** with the possibility of adding fine-tuning in the future.